slack-samples/deno-simple-survey/README.md

 ### Production Maintenance Job

-For production, we recommend also enabling the `maintenance_job.ts` workflow.
+For production, we recommend enabling the included `maintenance_job.ts` workflow.

 The app's bot user must be a member of a channel in order to listen for events there.
-When you add a new channel in the configuration modal, the bot user automatically joins the channel. **However, anyone can remove the bot user from the channels at any time.** To get the bot user back again, run the included daily maintenance job.
+When you add a new channel in the configuration modal, the bot user automatically joins the channel. **However, anyone can remove the bot user from the channel at any time.**

-To enable this job, run the following command, which generates a scheduled trigger to run daily:
+To enable a job that will re-add the bot user to channel, run the following command that generates a scheduled trigger to run daily:

 ```zsh
 $ slack trigger create --trigger-def triggers/daily_maintenance_job.ts